waldur/waldur-docs/docs/developer-guide/ui/tables.md

   - `id` - unique column identifier
   - `keys` - defines which fields should be requested from API (allows optimization by fetching only needed fields)
   - `optional` - mark column as optional to allow toggling
-3. For optional columns, you can specify mandatory fields that should always be fetched from API using `mandatoryFields` prop.
+3. For actions column, you can specify mandatory fields that should always be fetched from API using `mandatoryFields` prop.

 Example:
 ```ts